How to Use WordPress do_shortcode

 <?php echo do_shortcode( '[your shortcode goes here]' ); ?>

-- Access Hostinger control panel and click on File Manager
+- Access your hPanel and click on File Manager

-- Next, locate the WordPress installation folder (usually, it’s public_html) and navigate to wp-contents -> themes folder.
+- Go to the public_html folder and navigate to wp-contents -> themes.

-- Find your currently active theme folder, and open it.
+- Find and access your currently active theme folder.

-- Save the file and check how your website looks.
+- Save and check how your website looks.

-Note: In most cases, editing theme core files will break your WordPress template.
-Most likely you will have to alter CSS to make WordPress look good.
-Be sure to check our tutorials on how to inspect CSS styles with browser and download CSS cheatsheet.
+Sometimes, editing theme core files can break your WordPress template.
+To solve it, you should alter the CSS to make your website look better.
+Check our tutorials on how to inspect CSS styles with Chrome and download CSS cheatsheet.

 Now you’ve learned how to use shortcodes and display them using the WordPress do_shortcode function.
 Just put it into the theme’s file, and you’re ready to go!
 Don’t forget to backup your site before editing the file to avoid the risk of losing data.

 Do you have any questions regarding the topic?
 Drop a comment below!